HoGentTIN/linux-training-hogent/modules/groups/030_groups_theory.md

     salsa:x:1010:
     root@linux:~#

-The first field is the group\'s name.
-The second field is the group\'s (encrypted) password (can be empty).
+The first field is the group's name.
+The second field is the group's (encrypted) password (can be empty).
 The third field is the group identification or `GID`.
 The fourth field is the list of members, these groups have no members.